GSA/digitalgov.gov/front-end/keyboard-access.md

 layout: primary
 title: Keyboard access
 permalink: /front-end/keyboard-access/
+question: Can you reach anything that’s interactive using the tab key?
+personas:
+- Maria has tendonitis and is unable to use a mouse; instead, she uses the keyboard to navigate the web.
 ---
-## Can you reach anything that’s interactive using the tab key?

-**Why it's important:** Maria has tendonitis and is unable to use a mouse; instead, she uses the keyboard to navigate the web.

 ### Steps to take
 - Use the keyboard to navigate through the page using the `tab` key.